Walt Disney Records: Disneyland Records

 While looking for the right material for Annette, Tutti and his team discovered the songwriting duo of Richard M. Sherman and Robert B. Sherman after hearing one of their songs on the radio.
 The two were brought to the Disney studio in Burbank where they eventually became the first staff songwriters for the company.With the participation of the Sherman brothers and two technicians at Sunset Sound in Hollywood, Camarata developed his renowned "Annette Sound," a specific type of double/reverb recording to strengthen Annette's voice that became an industry standard.
 The Shermans penned not only a good deal of Annette's songs, but were also responsible for most of the iconic Disney songs of the 1960s and beyond – “It's a Small World” and “The Tiki Tiki Tiki Room” for the theme parks, as well as the songs from Mary Poppins, Winnie the Pooh and the Honey Tree, The Jungle Book, Winnie the Pooh and the Blustery Day and Bedknobs and Broomsticks.

 In 1960, Camarata left the staff but under Roy O. Disney's suggestion, established his own full-service recording studio where most of Disney and Buena Vista's records were recorded, mixed, engineered, cut and mastered, the Los Angeles landmark, Sunset Sound.
 In effect he was associated with Disney until the early seventies.
-Disneyland Records started its read-along series in 1965 with singer/actor Robie Lester performer appearing on more titles than any other in the history of the label.
+Disneyland Records started its read-along series in 1965 with singer/actor Robie Lester appearing on more titles than any other in the history of the label.

-By 1971, Disneyland Records was also called Disneyland/Vista Records.
-Also, A Child's Garden of Verses was still in their line.
-Disneyland/Vista worked with Rankin/Bass to release six recordings tied to The Hobbit 1977 animated film as Rankin/Bass had Disneyland/Vista do soundtrack for two of their earlier holiday specials, Frosty's Winter Wonderland and ’Twas the Night Before Christmas.
+By 1971, Disneyland Records was legally known as Disneyland/Vista Records.
+Additionally, A Child's Garden of Verses was still in their lineup.
+Disneyland/Vista worked with Rankin/Bass to release six recordings tied to The Hobbit 1977 animated film.
+Rankin/Bass also had Disneyland/Vista release soundtracks for two of their earlier holiday specials, Frosty's Winter Wonderland and ’Twas the Night Before Christmas.

 The company was so successful with its Mickey Mouse Disco album that Disneyland looked to expand again into pop music by October 1980.
 Its success also lead to the issuance of animated theatrical shorts based on songs from the album.
 Two such original productions were "That Waddlin' Crazy Guy" and "Pardners" featuring the comedy singing team of Willio and Phillio (Will Ryan and Phil Baron).

+By 1985, while the label was now also known as Disneyland Records and Tapes, its legal name was slightly changed to Disneyland/Vista Records and Tapes.

+Around 1987, the label began releasing their albums on CD.
+Some of the first albums that the label released on CD were The Disney Collection series.